 Google Analytics provides you and your talent acquisition team specific web-specific activity including the following:

-- Time on site.
-How many minutes or seconds are candidates spending on your website?
+- How many minutes or seconds are candidates spending on your website?
 What pages are they lingering longer on and how deep within the website are they digging.

 Secrets to Setting Up Google Analytics